Uncover a Multi-Generational Legacy

 Writing History

-By the late 60’s and 70’s, Belmont Park began to fall into disrepair and eventually closed in December 1976.
-The Giant Dipper, which was privately owned at the time, started to become an eyesore and demand for its demolition arose.
+By the late 60’s and 70’s, Belmont Park’s condition worsened and fell into disrepair, eventually closing in December of 1976.
+Many San Diego residents wished for and even demanded the demolition of The Giant Dipper, which was privately owned at the time.

 a group of people posing for a photo